mozilla/mozmill/mozprofile/README.md

 ## Command Line Usage

+mozprofile may be used to create profiles, set preferences in profiles, or install addons into profiles.

 To run mozprofile from the command line enter:
 `mozprofile --help` for a list of options.

 ## API